 I mostly specialize in technical, IT/software and marketing translation.
 However, the great thing about our profession is that you get to work with all kinds of different content.
 So it’s quite common for me to translate a computer game or a TV spot for a children’s toy as well.

 Of course.
 I can work directly within your Content Management System, with your source code or with extracted text.
 If you’d like me to, I can also upload and publish the translations right away so they are ready for browsing.
+If you would like to know how much that might cost, I have written extensively on website translation prices here.

 I’m happy to work with you, whether you’re a commercial enterprise, a private individual, a non-profit or a flying spaghetti monster.